Skip to content

 • Time- or location-dependent datum, as a quaternary (arity-4) hyperedge.

-Note that the hyperedge example employs_since will only connect entities for which there is a value for the edge property.
-If there is no property value for a particular edge, this relation will not exist.
-In this example, an employs edge will still connect the nodes.
-In the vast majority of cases, this is the graph connectivity you want to represent.
-However, if it is important to the schema to represent that the edge property is missing, you can use Rel’s Missing type.
+Note that the hyperedge example employs_since only connects entities for which there is a value for the edge property.
+If there is no property value for a particular edge, this relation does not exist.
+Here, the employs edge connects the nodes, and this is the sort of graph connectivity you want to represent in most cases.
+However, if it is important to show in the schema that the edge property is missing, you can use Rel’s Missing type.

 Hyperedges of Any Size

 Edge properties are just one subset of hyperedges.
-Rel is agnostic to the dimension of a hyperedge or what combination of entity and value nodes are contained in the hyperedge.
+Rel is agnostic to the dimension of a hyperedge or to the combination of entity and value nodes that the hyperedge contains.

 Consider the following example fact: ”Alice met Bob at the Strange Loop conference in 2021.”
-This fact can be readily modeled as an arity-4 hyperedge met_at_place_in_year:
+This can be modeled as an arity-4 hyperedge met_at_place_in_year:

 def met_at_place_in_year(person1, person2, conference, year) {